nus-tic4001-AY2021S1/ip/docs/README.md

 ### `list` - Listing all tasks with number.
 <br/>>The keyword 'list' can be **upper and lowercase letters** and its outcome will be show a list of task in the task list
-<br/>>If you key in the keyword with empty task.There will be an error message:"☹ OOPS!!!
+<br/>>If you key in the keyword with empty task.There will be an error message:"OOPS!!!
 There are no tasks in your list."

 **Format**: list